 First thing’s first, let’s get rid of the elephant in the room.
 Aluminium is nearly always much more expensive to install compared to typical uPVC.
 This is largely a result of manufacturing costs which installers, unfortunately, have to compensate for.

 Due to the uPVC spike in mass popularity since the 1980s, demand makes it a much more affordable product.
 Aluminium may one day match British uPVC demand, but for the time being it remains the most expensive of the two materials.

 Which material is more durable, uPVC or aluminium?

 Although most uPVC windows typically have a long life span, the frames might not last as long as aluminium.
 Aluminium is a much more robust material for use as a window frame.
 With proper care, it can be fitted to last almost infinitely, whilst being fairly low maintenance.

-How energy efficient is aluminium double glazing vs uPVC double glazing?
+How energy efficient are double glazed aluminium windows vs uPVC double glazing?

 It’s actually the law for any newly installed window to achieve an energy rating of at least a ‘C’ in Window Energy Ratings (WER).
 Thankfully any window supplied by us achieves an A+ BRFC rating to result in the ultimate energy efficiency.

 Whilst many original uPVC windows fitted in houses today have the unfortunate reputation of being terrible thermal insulators, modern uPVC is quite the opposite.
 Contemporary uPVC now makes use of a complex internal profile which maximises thermal retention.